-The clip's length on the Timeline will change to reflect the new speed.
-If you've changed video speed, the video clips will be marked with a star icon:
+You can see the current length of each slide right under its preview on the storyboard.
+If you've changed video speed, the video clips will be marked with a speed icon:

 Reversing video

 Reversing the video will play the clip and its audio backwards.
 You can combine reversing the video with increasing speed and the VHS filter to create a cool rewinding effect.